joelachance/meal-and-grocery-planner/README.md

 Features:
 * Discover and explore recipes by cuisine
 * Add your own recipes
-* Schedule meals directly on a built-in calendar
+* Schedule and view or edit them on your calendar
 * Automatically generate a weekly grocery list based on planned dishes

 ## Skills Practiced
 * User authentication with JSON Web Tokens (JWT)
 * Model and schema validations
 * Filtering and manipulating data from an API
-* Saving data from an API to a database
 * React router
 * Full CRUD functionality
 * Connecting a flask backend to a react frontend